 smell.
 Thinking of rabies." she said.

-feces, and while the risk of rabies is quite small, neighbor Barry Woods, says "something needs to be done."
-Seeing them
+and while the risk of rabies is quite small, neighbor Barry Woods, says "something needs to be done."
+Seeing them come down

 The bats are fairly common here and are protected because they help control the mosquito population.
 They slip under the

-living at the house.
+at the house.
 Neighbors say the home is in foreclosure.
-Even if there were someone to pay for the removal, bat expert
+Even if there were someone to pay for the removal, bat expert David

-David Diaz, of American Bat Removal said, they'd just come back unless the house was completely bat proofed.
-"They are
+Diaz, of American Bat Removal said, they'd just come back unless the house was completely bat proofed.
+"They are going to stay

-going to stay as close as possible," Diaz said.
-And that means that all the nearby homeowners may also have to bat proof their
+as close as possible," Diaz said.
+And that means that all the nearby homeowners may also have to bat proof their roofs, which not

 |Going Batty in Port Saint Lucie